Investors look beyond anti-gay law and stick with Uganda

 But analysts said others were unlikely to follow suit, given the law is very popular in Uganda.

-There also appears little reputational risk in investing in Uganda, when most of the world’s governments and aid organizations are doing so.
+There also appears little reputational risk in investing in Uganda, when most of the world’s governments and aid organisations are doing so.

 Uganda’s $20 billion economy has traditionally been heavily dependent on aid support.
 But the percentage of the budget which comes from aid has dropped below 20 percent, analysts say, from as much as 40 percent more than 10 years ago.